Aureum01/ai_http_parser/http-explainer/README.md

 ## Deployment

-This app is optimized for deployment on Vercel:
+This app is also optimized for deployment on Vercel:

 1. Push your code to GitHub
 2. Connect your repository to Vercel